sider/sider-docs/docs/tools/javascript/tslint.md

 ## Configuration via `sider.yml`

-Here are an example settings for TSLint:
+Here is an example for TSLint:

 ```yaml
 linter: